 A request for personal data for the purpose of law enforcement

-The Data Protection Act 1998 contains some exemptions (sections 28 and 29) that permit the University to release personal data for the purpose of law enforcement:
+The Data Protection Act 2018 contains some exemptions that permit the University to release personal data for the purpose of law enforcement:

-- The prevention or detection of crime, the apprehension or prosecution of offenders or the assessment or collection of any tax or duty or of any imposition of a similar nature (section 29).
+- The prevention or detection of crime, the apprehension or prosecution of offenders or the assessment or collection of any tax or duty or of any imposition of a similar nature (schedule 2).

-A request for the release of personal data under section 28 or 29 would be typically made by a police force, the Department for Work and Pensions, a local authority or the Border and Immigration Agency.
+A request for the release of personal data under these provisions would be typically made by a police force, the Department for Work and Pensions, a local authority or the Border and Immigration Agency.
 The University is not obliged to release personal data unless is it satisfied that it is reasonable to do so.
 Under these exemptions, personal data may be released without the consent of the data subject and outside of the purpose for which the personal data was originally collected.

 A request for release of personal data for the purpose of law enforcement should be submitted using the requesting organisation's own form for that purpose.
 Police forces, for example, use standard forms as per guidance issued by the Association of Chief Police Officers (ACPO).
 The form should give full details of the personal data requested, a full explanation of the reason for the request and should be counter-signed by a senior officer of the organisation.
 Completed forms should be emailed to email@example.com.
 Requests will be acknowledged and a full response sent as soon as possible.